culanomeara/pp5-peaknutrition/README.md

 #### Form Validation

 The built-in validation is used to validate the comment form.
 The form is checked for required fields and passwords require a level of difficulty.
 A notification appears on the users screen to advise them about the failure.
 The user can then rectify their mistake and submit the form again.
-When the comment form is filled out correctly the form submits successfully, and the page is refreshed.
+When the comment form is filled out correctly the form submits successfully.

 - Form Validation: Field Required